Montclair School Board President Shelly Lombard wants to make herself crystal clear.

 "The board had no idea," she said.
 "We were all stunned."

-Only a year ago, a Budget Finance Working Group proposed a long list of cost-cutting measures that included half day kindergarten, reduced course offerings at Montclair High School, and the consolidation of Renaissance with other middle schools.
+Only a year ago, a proposed a long list of cost-cutting measures that included half day kindergarten, reduced course offerings at Montclair High School, and the consolidation of Renaissance with other middle schools.

-The school board never had to go that far when hammering out a spending plan but the budget passed in March did make cuts and gave health benefits only to classroom aides who'd been on the job for 20 years or longer.
+The school board never had to go that far when hammering out a spending plan but the did make cuts and gave health benefits only to classroom aides who'd been on the job for 20 years or longer.

 Since then, school employees such as Jim Zarrilli, an aide for eight years, have stood up at school board meetings, passionately pleading for the return of benefits.